Corey Hawkins (basketball): 2015–16 season

 After going undrafted in the 2015 NBA draft, Hawkins joined the Philadelphia 76ers for the Utah Summer League, but got no playing time for the 76ers, and later joined the Sacramento Kings for the Las Vegas Summer League where he was sidelined with a right ankle injury.
 On August 21, 2015, he signed with the Miami Heat, but was waived on October 19 after appearing in two preseason games.

 On November 2, 2015, Hawkins was acquired by the Sioux Falls Skyforce of the NBA Development League as an affiliate player of the Heat.
 On November 14, he made his professional debut in a 98–95 loss to the Iowa Energy, recording three points in 13 minutes off the bench.

 On December 31, 2015, Hawkins was traded to the Idaho Stampede in exchange for the returning player rights of Shane Gibson.
 On January 4, 2016, he made his debut for the Stampede in a 103–92 win over the Bakersfield Jam, recording four assists in fourteen minutes off the bench.

 2016–17 season

 After joining the Golden State Warriors for the 2016 NBA Summer League, Hawkins signed with The Flexx Pistoia of the Italian Serie A on August 12, 2016.
 On November 23, 2016, he signed with the Belgian team Antwerp Giants.

+Coaching career

+On October 27, 2024, Hawkins became an assistant coach for the Osceola Magic.